Fumane Cave

-Fumane Cave (Italian: Grotta di Fumane) is a dolomite cave in the Fumane Valley, which was formed in the Neogene period.
+Fumane Cave (Italian: Grotta di Fumane) is a dolomite cave within the Fumane Valley in the Province of Verona, Italy, which was formed in the Neogene period.
 The cave contains rich evidence of three prehistoric hominid cultures: Mousterian, Uluzzian and Aurignacian.
 Additionally, the cave has some of the oldest cave art that has been discovered in Europe.

 Although the archaeological site has been known since the 19th century, the first excavation took place in 1965.
 Systematic excavations have been almost continuously undertaken since 1988.

 Dating

 The Uluzzian layer was dated with both the uranium–thorium dating and the electron spin resonance dating.
 Five herbivore teeth were used in this combined dating, returning a date between 38+/-6 thousand and 49+/-6 thousand BP.
 One flint fragment, and the sediment around it, were dated through thermoluminescence, giving an age of 50 thousand +/- 8 000 BP.
 Radiocarbon dating was used on charred wood and charcoal samples, returning a set of dates for the Uluzzian and the Mousterian.
 Calibrated dates place the end of Mousterian at around 44 000 BP, the Uluzzian at between 44 and 42 000 BP, and the proto-Aurignacian phase at 41-38 000 BP.